 Pte Ernest Rose (1898 – 1918)

 Ernest Rose was born in Offham on 17 April 1898.
-He was the second son of Alfred Herbert Rose, a woodcutter from Mereworth, and his wife, Elizabeth Ann Lawrence.
-By 1901 the family had moved to Wrotham Heath, and were living on Windmill Hill.
-Ernest started at Platt School on 21 April 1902, and by 1911 he lived with his parents and siblings at Comp.
+He was the second son of Alfred Herbert Rose, a fruit dealer and woodcutter from Mereworth, and his wife, Elizabeth Ann Lawrence.
+By 1901, the family had moved to Wrotham Heath and lived on Windmill Hill.
+Ernest started at Platt School on 21 April 1902, and by 1911, lived with his parents and siblings at Comp.

 Following the outbreak of war in August 1914, Ernest enlisted in Maidstone with the Royal West Kent Regiment, probably during January 1915, and in 1916 may have seen action at the Somme with the 1st Battalion.
-At some point in the war, he transferred into the Machine Gun Corps – initially serving with 8th Company, who became part of the 3rd Division in 1916.
+At some point in the war, he transferred to the Machine Gun Corps – initially serving with the 8th Company, which became part of the 3rd Division in 1916.

-In early 1918 Machine Gun Battalions were formed by bringing together four MGC Companies with each battalion taking the number of their respective divisions.
-Ernest was in one one of the companies from the 21st Division and therefore, on 24 February, became part of the 21st Battalion.
-By mid-March, Ernest would have found himself situated in a line of trenches running northwards from Epehy to Vaucelette Farm.
+In early 1918, Machine Gun Battalions were formed by bringing together four MGC Companies, each battalion taking the number of their respective divisions.
+Ernest was in one of the companies from the 21st Division and therefore, on 24 February, became part of the 21st Battalion.
+By mid-March, Ernest would have found himself in a line of trenches running northwards from Epehy to Vaucelette Farm.
 The imminent attack by the Germans (usually referred to as the ‘Spring Offensive’) was known to the battalion, and before this, they had spent some time bolstering defences and ensuring they would be ready for whatever might be coming in their direction.

-During the night of 20/21 March, the German pre-attack bombardment began, with the battalion targeted by a large number of gas shells which required the men to wear their gas masks for about 3 ½ hours.
-As dawn broke, a thick mist enveloped the battlefield which created great difficulties in ascertaining the enemy’s position.
+During the night of 20/21 March, the German pre-attack bombardment began, with Ernest’s unit targeted by a large number of gas shells, requiring the men to wear their gas masks for about 3 ½ hours.
+As dawn broke, a thick mist enveloped the battlefield, creating great difficulties in ascertaining the enemy’s position.
 The Battalion War Diary records that:

 All M.G.’s were very severely handicapped, and it is impossible to overestimate the disadvantages under which the defence was thus placed.

-At 10:00 am Vaucelette Farm fell, and after receiving a report that the Germans were advancing towards them along Chapel Hill, Ernest’s unit concentrated nine guns in that direction.
-Meanwhile, on the battalion’s right, the 16th Division had been heavily attacked and were now withdrawing.
+At 10:00 am, Vaucelette Farm fell, and after receiving a report that the Germans were advancing towards them along Chapel Hill, Ernest’s unit concentrated nine guns in that direction.
+Meanwhile, on their right flank, the 16th Division had suffered badly and withdrew from the battlefield.
 The corps responded by ordering all remaining guns on this flank, which had become exposed, to act accordingly and hold the line.
-By late morning the mist lifted giving the men a fighting chance of holding off the enemy advance; however, the overwhelming number of troops pushing forward meant they had to fall back.
+By late morning, the mist lifted, giving the men a fighting chance of holding off the enemy advance; however, the overwhelming number of troops pushing forward meant they had to fall back.

-A counter-attack in the evening failed, and the machine-gunners fought valiantly on for another week before being taken out of the line.
-Ernest’s unit was reported as displaying the ‘utmost gallantry and self-sacrifice’ during this period.
+A counter-attack in the evening failed, and the machine gunners fought valiantly for another week before being taken out of the line.
+Ernest’s unit reputedly displayed the ‘utmost gallantry and self-sacrifice’ during this period.

-The fighting continued for two more days, and by the close of operations on 29 May the battalion had lost 64 of their 76 guns.
-The human cost numbered 182 men recorded as being, killed, wounded or missing.
-Ernest was among the 62 wounded and died of his injuries on 30 May south of Reims at the Hospital Auban-Moët in Epernay.
+The fighting continued for two more days, and by the close of operations on 29 May, the 21st had lost 64 of their 76 guns.
+The human cost numbered 182 men recorded as being killed, wounded or missing.
+Ernest was among the 62 injured and died of his injuries on 30 May south of Reims at the Hospital Auban-Moët in Epernay.

 He was initially buried at the Epernay French Military Cemetery, but exhumed in 1920 and reburied in the Terlincthun British Cemetery in Wimille.